-Do I need a license to take a caravan on the road?
+Do I need a licence to take a caravan on the road?

 If you passed your driving test before January 1, 1997 you can drive a car with caravan or trailer up to a combined weight of 8.25 tonnes.
 If you passed your driving test after this date then things get a bit more complicated so please visit our article on the subject here.

 Are passengers allowed to ride in a towed caravan?

 The stability of a towed caravan, even in perfect driving conditions, is of the utmost importance.
 Any unexpected shift in weight could cause a potentially lethal accident.

 Do I need caravan insurance?